orthecreedence/cl-hash-util/README.md

 The mode can be set in the parameters section of collecting-hash-table with the :mode keyword.
 The :mode keyword can also be passed to individual collect calls.

 Keyword parameters:

-:test - Test function parameter passed to make-hash-table when creating a new hash-table
+:test - Test function parameter passed to make-hash-table when creating a new hash table

-:existing - Pass an existing hash-table to the macro for modification.
+:existing - Pass an existing hash table to the macro for modification.
 Using this option at the same time as :test will result in an error.

 :mode - Set the default mode for the collect function.